-The cost of an Independent Confidential Intermediary varies greatly and may run anywhere from $200 to $600 per search.
 Our goal is to keep the cost within the means of most people, with the belief that finding our lost loved ones is one of our basic rights.

 E&E charges a flat search fee which covers the cost of agency fees for records, travel to courts where records are kept, contacting search consultants in other jurisdictions, long distance telephone calls, postage and other expenses that may occur during the search.
 This cost has been submitted to and accepted by the State of Washington, and itemized statements will be made available upon request.